ericcornelissen/svgo-action/README.md

 ### Install the Action

+> :warning: Version 2 of the SVGO Action is almost end-of-life (EOL).
+It will
+> receive security updates until 2023-04-30.
+No other support will be provided.
+> After that date, the version will no longer receive any updates.

 Create a Workflow file (e.g.: `.github/workflows/optimize.yml`, see [Creating a Workflow file]) with the workflow below - or check out [the examples] for various complete workflows.
 You can also check [what the Action does for each